Spreads/SignalW/README.md

 public class DispatchHub : Hub {
     public override async Task OnReceiveAsync(MemoryStream payload) {
         object message = payload.Deserialize<IMessage>();
+		// dispose as soon as it is no longer used becasue it uses pooled buffers inside payload.Dispose();

         // dynamic will dispatch to the correct method dynamic dynMessage = message;
         await OnReceiveAsync(dynMessage);